linliu-stats/linliu-stats.github.io/_teaching/2020-fall-teaching-1.md

 Disclaimer:
 ------
 This course is designed for engineering students.
 Unfortunately, I do not have an engineering background.
-The examples or applications used in the course may not represent what an engineering student may encounter in his/her future career.
+The examples or applications in the class may not represent what an engineering student may encounter in his/her future career.
 I will choose examples which are more relevant in machine learning/artificial intelligence and statistics/data sciences.